Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Converting Lacon- to Shrub-Decompositions

-It is easy to see that the distance between any two vertices $t_1,t_2 \in V(G)$ is even, and thus can be written as $2d$ for $d \in \N$.
-Furthermore, the shortest path between $t_1$ and $t_2$ passes through their largest common neighbor in $L$.
-This leads to the following crucial observation: The half-distance $d$ is even iff the largest common neighbor of $t_1$ and $t_2$ is labeled with one.
-Thus, two vertices are adjacent in $G$ iff their distance in $F$ is a multiple of four.
+Consider a path between two distinct vertices $t_1, t_2 \in V(G)$ in \(F\).
+If it passes through two hidden vertices, then it has length at least \(4\cdot 4\col_1(L,\pi)\), while a path passing through only one hidden vertex has length at most \(2\cdot (4\col_1(L,\pi) + 2\col_1(L,\pi)+1) = 12\col_1(L,\pi)+2\), which is shorter.
+Thus, the shortest path between any two vertices $t_1, t_2 \in V(G)$ in \(F\) passes through exactly one hidden vertex, namely their largest common neighbor in $L$.
+Each half of this path has even length iff the largest common neighbor is labeled with~``0''.
+Thus, two vertices are adjacent in $G$ iff their distance in $F$ modulo four is two.

 Since our construction does not rely on any colors, we give every target vertex the same dummy color $1$.
-We then define the signature of the shrub decomposition as
+The diameter of $F$ is at most $12\col_1(L,\pi)+2$.
+We define the signature of the shrub decomposition as